Linear adjoint restriction estimates for paraboloid: Introduction

 where $\alpha>2n(1/2-1/q)-2/q$ and $W^{\alpha,q}(\R^n)$ is the Sobolev space. \end{corollary}

-This paper is organized as follows: In Section 2, we introduce some notations and present some basic facts about spherical harmonics and Bessel functions.
-Furthermore, we use the stationary phase argument to prove some properties of the Bessel functions.
+This paper is organized as follows: In Section 2, we introduce notation and present some basic facts about spherical harmonics and Bessel functions.
+Furthermore, we use the stationary phase argument to prove some properties of Bessel functions.
 Section 3 is devoted to the proof of Theorem \ref{thm}.
 In Section 4, we prove the key Proposition \ref{linear estimates}.
-We prove Corollary \ref{cor} in the final section. \quad The authors would like to express their great gratitude to S. Shao for his helpful discussions and bringing them this problem.
-C. Miao was supported by the NSFC under grant No.11171033 and 11231006.
-J. Zhang was supported by the Beijing Natural Science Foundation(1144014) and National Natural Science Foundation of China (11401024).
-J. Zheng was partly supported by the European Research Council, ERC-2012-ADG, project number 320845: Semi-Classical Analysis of Partial Differential Equations.
+We prove Corollary \ref{cor} in the final section. \quad The authors would like to express their great gratitude to S. Shao for his helpful discussions.
+The authors were supported by the NSFC under grants 11771041, 11831004 and H2020-MSCA-IF-2017(790623).